 You might have found my site through a post about being a 2010 Webby Awards honoree for my work with Uncensored Interview, or through my Games for Change Festival coverage.
 It feels good to know that I thrive in the borderlands of our rapidly converging media landscape.

 If you just read that and went “WTF?” it’s OK.
 That just means I “get” traditional and new media systems, how audiences consume and interact with different kinds of content, and how integrated marketing can meet specific targets WHILE being an immersive, relevant, worthwhile, non-creepy experience.
 If this paragraph just confused you further, no worries.
-I care more about this stuff below:
+Here’s some other stuff:

 I have traveled to New York City, several cities in California, Washington D.C., Portland, Austin, Philadelphia, Baltimore, Denver, Detroit, several cities in Illinois, New Orleans, Columbus, among many other American cities.
 I’ve also been to Ontario, Mexico, Jamaica, and lived in Paris for 30 days during a 2010 DIY artist residency.
-In 2013 I will do more traveling for work, POC Zine Project’s second tour, and my own pleasure.
-My overall goal in life is to travel the world, doing what I love while meeting inspiring people.
+My only bucket list item is to travel the world and doing what I love—while meeting inspiring people!

 In addition to being a digital junkie, I am also a former media studies major and Student Senate vet at The New School.
 I am also a supporter of the Edupunk movement because I taught myself most of my marketable skills and feel that education should be collaborative and free.

 I was a mentor for Big Brothers Big Sisters from 2006 – 2009.
 From 2009 – 2010, I provided consulting services and lead workshops for The LAMP NYC and Vision Education & Media (VEMNY), two amazing media resources for parents and educators.
-I am currently taking foster parent training through You Gotta Believe.
-For me, the process of becoming a foster-to-adopt parent is the most radical, life-changing form of activism that I have ever experienced (I blog about it at fuckyeahfosterparentsforteens.tumblr.com/).
+I completed foster parent training through You Gotta Believe and plan on adopting an older child someday.

 Best of 2013